Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Methodology

 \subsection{Variance Reduction}

 Two variance-reduction devices are embedded in the direct-DGP evaluator used in Phases~3 and~4.
 Antithetic variates pair each batch of $n_d/2$ standard-normal draws $Z$ with $-Z$, map both through the decision-dependent correlation structure, and apply component-wise marginal quantile transforms.
 When the cost is approximately monotone in relevant directions, this pairing induces negative covariance between outcomes and reduces the variance of $\hat{J}$ without additional oracle calls \citep{Glasserman2004}.
 Common Random Numbers reuse the same cached $W$ matrix for objective and gradient evaluation at each L-BFGS-B iterate.
-Since $C(W,x)$ is deterministic in $x$ for fixed $W$, the resulting central-difference gradients exhibit negligible stochastic noise, turning local refinement into a low-variance procedure \citep{LEcuyer1994,Glasserman2004}.
+Since $C(W,x)$ is deterministic in $x$ for fixed $W$, reusing the cached $W$ substantially reduces the stochastic noise in the resulting central-difference gradients, turning local refinement into a low-variance procedure \citep{LEcuyer1994,Glasserman2004}.